 Please note: All Salem businesses and public spaces are free and within their rights to establish their own voluntary safety requirements for entry by customers, staff, and the public.
 Those entering any establishment with its own rules and standards for service should continue to follow those rules and respect the business owners, their employees, and fellow customers.

-Curative, the company that operated the City of Salem’s free rapid COVID testing site in October, will continue to serve the Salem community with a free walk-up COVID testing site located in Riley Plaza starting on Monday, November 15th.
-The Curative testing trailer will be open six days a week, Mondays-Saturdays from 8:30 a.m. to 4:30 p.m.
+Curative, the company that operated the City of Salem’s free rapid COVID testing site last October, will continue to serve the Salem community with a walk-up COVID testing site located in Riley Plaza.
+The Curative testing trailer offers no out of pocket cost covid testing.
+Please bring your health insurance card and ID.
+No insurance, no problem.
 Testing at this site is self-collected PCR testing, with results returned within 24-48 hours.
 The Curative team of local employees look forward to serving the Salem community with easily accessible testing to enhance the testing already available in Salem.
+Visit www.curative.com to register in advance.
+Walk-ins are welcome, too.

 There are currently no restrictions on capacity in Massachusetts, unless set by individual businesses.
 Confirm capacity limits and reservation requirements with individual businesses ahead of your visit.